mvv1102/ai-image-desc/README.md

 ## Notes
 While the script does not overwrite the original files, it's good idea to have a backup first.
 I'm not responsible for any data loss.

+I mostly tested with **llava:latest** (7 billion parameters) and **gemma3:latest** (4 billion parameters) models.
+In my opinion llava gives more generic descriptions, but it runs about 40% faster on my machine - 7.5 seconds per photo with gemma vs 4.4 seconds per photo with llava.
+My specs are Intel i7-4770 CPU, 32 Gb of RAM, NVIDIA GeForce GTX 1070 GPU with 8 Gb of VRAM.

 This tool is inspired by [AI Renamer project](https://github.com/technovangelist/airenamer)

+## Searching based on descriptions